Last Updated on March 24, 2021 by Shaun Snapp

 - Ambiguity: Failing to provide the conclusion due to vagueness in words, phrases, or grammar.

 The Logical Fallacies

-At least one of the following logical fallacies is presented in the form of a quotation from ERP proponents.
+At least one of the following logical fallacies is presented in a quotation from ERP proponents.
 These logical fallacies are listed below:

 - Appeal to Probability: Takes something for granted because it might be the case.

 - Appeal to Fear: A call to emotion where an argument is made by increasing fear.
-The fear discussed may have a kernel of truth, but the proposer actively increases this fear in an attempt to win the argument and gain influence over decision-making.
+The fear discussed may have a kernel of truth, but the proposer actively increases this fear to win the argument and influence decision-making.

 - Argument from Ignorance: Assuming a claim is true because it has not been proven false.

 - Argument from Repetitions: States that, as it has been discussed, it is not worthwhile considering.